Higher and foundation tiers

 black "liquid" when it comes out of the ground.
 The main reason for this is that it is a mixture of thousands of different hydrocarbon molecules; now recall that hydrocarbons are compounds containing only the elements

-hydrogen and carbon.
-There are thousands of different hydrocarbons
+There are thousands of valuable hydrocarbons

 Some of the hydrocarbon molecules are small, some are medium sized and some are large.
 At an oil